 Interpreting & Tutoring Services

+Prepare to become a state court certified interpreter.
+You have found the right place to get ready to be a court interpreter.
+In a very short time you can be prepared to take the state written exam and then the state oral exam for court interpreter.
+Get started today in this lucrative profession that is always in demand.
+With your license you can do criminal matters, civil litigation, worker’s compensation, family law, psychological and medical appointments.
 You are able to open up your own agency, work for other agencies or work directly for the courts.
 Attend our next live seminar or receive your instruction online.
 The instructor is a state and federal court certified interpreter with over 20 years of professional interpreting experience.

 WEST COVINA – HERE WE COME!

 If you would like to intern and learn the interpreting/tutoring business from

 the inside by making phone calls, answering questions and setting appointments,

 please call me for an interview.